Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

-Recently, Carol Oding asked the following questions about her cat's arthritis in the comments section of this hub.
+Recently, Carol Oding asked the following questions about her cat's arthritis in the comments section of this article.
 Here is Dr. Benson's reply to her question: "Thanks for the article.
-I have an 11 year old cat with arthritis in her elbow.
+I have an 11-year-old cat with arthritis in her elbow.
 We tried acupuncture, but she's so afraid of going to the vet that I wonder if the stress doesn't outweigh the help.
 Do you have any suggestions?"

 Response prepared by Dr. Jules Benson, VP of Veterinary Services at Petplan Pet Insurance